Llewelyn ap Gruffudd (Llewelyn the Last)

 Llewelyn did homage to Edward, and in 1278 was allowed to marry Elinor.
 Unfortunately for Llewelyn and for the future of Welsh independence, Edward did not stop at his first triumph.
 He claimed northern Ceredigion and began building a string of strong castles at Aberystwyth, Flint, Rhuddlan, and Builth to enforce his presence in Wales.

 Bit by bit Edward and his officials gradually extended English control within Wales.
 In so doing, they alienated leaders disposed to be their allies; in 1282 Dafydd had had enough, and launched an attack on Hawarden Castle.

 Dafydd's uprising spread quickly, and Llewelyn gave it his support - perhaps spurred by the death of Elinor in giving birth to a daughter, Gwenllian.

 Edward made a show of offering concessions, but the arrogance of the terms made it impossible for the Welsh leaders to accept.
 The Welsh turned back an attempted crossing of the Menai Straits, forcing Edward to borrow heavily and assemble a larger force of men.

-Llewelyn's body was buried at Cymer Abbey, while his head was sent to London as proof of his death.
-Dafydd carried on the revolt into the following year, but to no avail.
+Llewelyn's body was buried at Cwmhir Abbey, while his head was sent to London as proof of his death.
+Dafydd carried on the revolt into the following year but to no avail.
 He was eventually captured and put to death at Shrewsbury.